Fog and cloud both the computing platforms offer the company to manage their communication effectively and efficiently.

 Security:

-- Fog is a more secure system as it has various protocols and standards which reduces its chance of being collapsed while networking.
+• Fog is a more secure system as it has various protocols and standards which reduces its chance of collapsing while networking.

-- As the cloud runs over the internet, its chances of collapsing are high in case of undiagnosed network connections.
+• As the cloud runs over the internet, its chances of collapsing are high in the case of undiagnosed network connections.

 Components:

-- Cloud has different parts like front end platform (e.g. mobile device), back end platforms (storage and server), cloud delivery, and network (internet, intranet, intercloud).
+• Cloud has different parts like front-end platforms (e.g., mobile devices), back-end platforms (storage and server), cloud delivery, and networks (internet, intranet, intercloud).

 Responsiveness:

-- The response time of the system here is relatively higher than that of cloud as fogging firstly segregates the data and then sends it to the cloud.
+• The response time of the system here is relatively higher than that of the cloud as fogging first segregates the data and then sends it to the cloud.

 Application:

-- Edge computing can be used for smart city traffic management, automating smart buildings, visual security, self-maintaining train, wireless sensor networks, etc.
+• Edge computing can be highly beneficial for smart city traffic management, automating smart buildings, visual security, self-maintaining trains, wireless sensor networks, etc.

 Conclusion:

 The demand for information is rising overall networking channels.
-And to cope with this, services like fog computing, and cloud computing are utilized to manage and transmit data quickly to the users’ end.
+To cope with this, people utilize services such as fog computing and cloud computing to manage and transmit data quickly to the users’ end.

 However, fog computing is a more viable option in terms of managing a high degree of security patches and reducing bandwidth issues.

-Fog computing allows us to locate data over each node on local resources and thus making the analysis of data more accessible.
+Fog computing allows us to locate data over each node on local resources, thus making data analysis more accessible.

 Recommended For You: